greymd/teip/README.md

 Those techniques are helpful to reduce the number of "Overlay".

-### Empty chunk
+### Empty hole

-If a blank field exists when the `-f` option is used, the blank is not ignored and treated as an empty chunk.
+If a blank field exists when the `-f` option is used, the blank is not ignored and treated as an empty hole.

 ```bash
 $ echo ',,,' | teip -d , -f 1-